Triatmono/Project-PBKK/README.md

     - Project Overview: Builds a simple application that manages two entities: departments (Jurusan) and students (Mahasiswa), where each student is linked to a department via a foreign key.
     - Admin Interface: Leverages Filament to create an admin interface with minimal code, letting the framework handle the UI and CRUD logic automatically.

-This project aims to create a CRUD application using Laravel, demonstrating how to handle data and relationships efficiently with Eloquent and Filament.
-The focus is on building a user-friendly admin interface for managing departments `Jurusan` and students `Mahasiswa` with minimal code, leveraging Laravel's powerful features.
-By implementing a One-to-Many relationship, data validation, and Filament's built-in functionalities like search, sorting, and filtering, this project provides a comprehensive guide to creating a robust web application with modern development practices.
+By implementing a One-to-Many relationship, data validation, and Filament's built-in functionalities like search, sorting, and filtering, this project should help on managing databases of students in each department.